|

 Instructor: Perla Gutierrez

-Want to film events in your life and family and friends?
-Use the camera on a smartphone, tablet, laptop or an action camera like a GoPro.
-Learn how to shoot, edit, and enhance videos on each device, when it is best to use which one, filming techniques, smartphone video apps, useful accessories.
-Learn to create scripts, background music, voice narration, editing tools, and AI as a tool to do and edit videos.
-Connect your work to other devices,achieve the best video quality and explore action cameras like GoPro.
-Prerequisite: bring your charged device to each class.
+Want to film your life and the lives of your family and friends?
+You can use the camera on your smartphone, tablet, laptop, or an action camera like a GoPro.
+Learn how to shoot, edit, and enhance videos on each device, when it is best to use which one, filming techniques, smartphone video apps, useful accessories, plus creating scripts, background music, voice narration, editing tools, and AI as a tool to do and edit videos.
+Discover how to connect your work to other devices, achieve the best video quality, frame rates, and explore the differences between action cameras like GoPro and others.
+Bring your charged device to each class.

 |